binaryage/blog/_posts/2021-01-10-totalfinder-totalspaces-future.md

 ### 11 years of BinaryAge

-We like to think that we have achieved much during the lifetime of BinaryAge, including the release of various free utilities as well as our paid apps, we have found ways around all kinds of MacOS technical roadblocks, and we hope we have helped with the productivity of our users.
+We like to think that we have achieved much during the lifetime of BinaryAge, including the release of various free utilities as well as our paid apps, we have found ways around all kinds of macOS technical roadblocks, and we hope we have helped with the productivity of our users.

 BinaryAge is not going anywhere.
 TotalSpaces3 is coming, and we may continue release new products and utilities in the future.